pivotal/blog/content/post/test-driven-development-for-data-science.md

     return mock_data_df
 ~~~

-Our best practice is then to check if the count of the mock data is equal to the number we created.
-The reason is that testing PySpark application is not easy.
-The error you get from failing test is usually rubbish, a mixture of Java and Python tracebacks.
-Therefore checking the count of number ensures that the data is created.
-We would also suggest to print results out as much as possible if the tests fail.
+We then write a simple test case to check if the count of the mock data is equal to the number of elements created.
+This will ensure that spark application is running fine and the data is created appropriately.
+Testing a PySpark application is not easy.
+The error returned from a failing test is a mixture of Java and Python tracebacks.
+Hence debugging can get intense.
+Printing the results or using a debugger like `ipdb` can come in handy.

 ~~~python
 def test_count(self):